mbkoltai/mbkoltai.github.io/_posts/ecopol/2024-08-10-ep2024-hungary-datavis.md

 The Hungarian electoral system is two-tier, so another 93 seats will be allocated through the national list, where FIDESZ usually gets another 200-250 thousand votes from Hungarians living in neighbouring countries, that could wipe out the 3% edge that the opposition had nationally at EP2024.
 This would mean a roughly equal number of seats from the national list for the two blocs, but also 5-8 seats for the Mi Hazánk party if they clear the 5% threshold, as they did in 2024.
 So the EP2024 results, even assuming _complete_ integration of the opposition voting bloc, could well end up in a hung parliament, with Mi Hazánk potentially in a kingmaker position.
 Since the numbers will likely change it makes no sense to dwell more on the numerical projections.
 The main unknown of the EP2024 election is where one million FIDESZ voters from 2022 disappeared: 3.06 million voted for FIDESZ in the 2022 general elections, but only 2.05 million in 2024, while the opposition managed to marginally increase its vote tally by 66 thousand, despite this being an EP election only.

 The question will be if the one million 'disappeared' FIDESZ voters can be re-mobilised by the government.
 If to a large extent yes, then they would almost certainly win in 2026.
-If no, or only in smaller part, then the question would be if the opposition reached its upper limit in 2024 or there is a reservoir of voters who did not turn out in 2024 but could in 2026 _or_ - even better for the opposition - there are 2022 FIDESZ voters that it could win over.
+If no, or only in small part, then the question would be if the opposition reached its upper limit in 2024 or there is a reservoir of voters who did not turn out in 2024 but could in 2026 _or_ - even better for the opposition - there are 2022 FIDESZ voters that it could win over.
 The analysis above suggests that for the opposition to win it would very likely need more voters than the 2.2 million it had in EP2024.
 The town- and constituency-level analysis above suggests what could be districts where FIDESZ is particularly vulnerable, having thin majorities and having suffered major losses compared to its previous results.
 Whether the opposition will be able to exploit that remains to be seen.

 <ins>Source code</ins>
 Source code and data files for plots at [Github repo](https://github.com/mbkoltai/EP_valasztasok).